MindMazeAi/demo-repository/README.md

-# Welcome to your organization's demo respository
+# Welcome to your Mind Terminal (Ai) demo respository
-This code repository (or "repo") is designed to demonstrate the best GitHub has to offer with the least amount of noise.
+This code repository (or "repo") is designed

-The repo includes an `index.html` file (so it can render a web page), two GitHub Actions workflows, and a CSS stylesheet dependency.
+To tweak bottle necks and enhance expierments freely without force pushing to the main production server.
+This will help Running test's, enhancing and revising functions.